Requirements for Maintaining Certification as a CPEO

 Bond

-If you are part of a controlled group but have not yet created a controlled group license in the IRS Online Registration System (new functionality as of April 2018), visit Create a Controlled Group License.
-If you have not yet created a Controlled Group license and need to submit a new Form 14751, CPEO Surety Bond, you may continue to submit a copy of the Form 14751 for each CPEO covered by the bond.
+If you are part of a controlled group but have not yet created a controlled group license in the IRS Online Registration System, visit Create a Controlled Group License.

 Beginning with the first fiscal year that ends after the CPEO's effective date of certification, a CPEO must submit a copy of its annual audited financial statements for the fiscal year by the last day of the sixth month after the end of each fiscal year.